-As we gaze upon the perfect innocence and holiness of Christ and meditate upon the effect of our sins upon Him, One so pure and loving, may our hearts well up with affection, gratitude and love for Him and all He has done, drawing us ever closer to Jesus Christ, the Lamb of God!
+As we gaze upon the perfect purity and holiness of Christ and meditate upon the effect of our sins upon Him, may our hearts well up with gratitude and love for Him.
+Jesus Christ, the Lamb of God!
 May our hearts overflow with unending praise and thanksgiving!
 For He has won the victory over sin, death and hell!
 He has paid the price for our rebellion!
 He has clothed us with His righteousness!
 He has brought us out of darkness into His marvelous light!
 Worthy is the Lamb!
 Glory to the Lamb!
 Christ has risen!

 Behold the Lamb of God who takes away the sins of the world!
 John 1:29